Where can I go riding off-road? - One of the most frequently asked questions, and one that is important to know the answer to.

 - Online – View the online OS Map on OS OpenMap or www.streetmap.co.uk, or visit www.bing.com/maps and select “Ordnance Survey” on the right-hand side.

-- Mobile app – download the OS Maps app to plan your routes.
+- Mobile app – download the OS App to plan your routes and find over 600 circular/linear BHS recommended riding routes.

 TIP: Promoted routes are shown using diamonds on Ordnance Survey maps.
 They are usually more than a day’s ride, ideal for a holiday with your horse.